nafsilabs/dusa-dart/README.md

 ```

 ## Additional information
-You can get more information about massa by visiting the links below.
+You can get more information about Dusa by visiting the links below.
 ### Links
 - [Dusa: Dusa official website](https://dusa.io)
 - [Dusa App](https://app.dusa.io)